jfredett/hazel/LOG.md

 Finished extracting `spell` and moving `ben` to `-basic`.
 Dependencies are already minimized, and I can see the end approaching.
 This ticks off #4 from above.

+## 1527 - spring-cleaning-1

+Reorganized the crates a bit, deeper directory structure but cleaner lines.
+Finishes #6 above.